Capacitor Android Documentation | Capacitor Documentation

 Capacitor Android Documentation

-Capacitor features a native Android runtime that enables developers to communicate between JavaScript and Native Java or Kotlin code.
+Capacitor features a native Android runtime that enables developers to communicate between JavaScript and Native Java for Android code.

 npx cap add android